cardstack/cardstack-documentation/guides/developer-cookbook/access-control.md

 ```

 What this says is, if we are using GitHub for authentication, use the GitHub Login component.
-We will get to that later in the tutorial, when we add real login.
+We will get to that in later tutorials, when we add real login.
 Otherwise, it will check to see if the user is already authenticated, and show the "Log out" button if they are.
-Clicking "log out" will use the `session.logout` action that is part of the build-in Card SDK.
+Clicking "log out" will use the `session.logout` action that is built into the Card SDK.
 Unauthenticated users will see the `mock-login` button instead.
 Mock login is used for local development only, and we will do most of our work and testing with this "fake" user and authentication.
-Both mock login and session are built-in features of the Card SDK.
+Mock login is also a feature of the Card SDK.

 In `cardhost/app/templates/application.hbs`, use the `login-button` component: